filcfig/PCP/README.md

 The final BAM files will be available at the `sequencing/merged` folder.

 ## Data
-The data generated with samples previously sequenced within the 1000 Genome Project are openly available in [Zenodo](https://zenodo.org/) at doi:10.5281/zenodo.5524539.
+The data generated with samples previously sequenced within the 1000 Genome Project are openly available in [Zenodo](https://doi.org/10.5281/zenodo.5524539).

 ## Citation
 Our manuscript is currently submitted to an open-source journal: